Addons

 > mysql --user=${CLOUDRON_MYSQL_USERNAME} --password=${CLOUDRON_MYSQL_PASSWORD} --host=${CLOUDRON_MYSQL_HOST} ${CLOUDRON_MYSQL_DATABASE}

-When enabled, the following environment variables are injected and the MYSQL_DATABASE
+When enabled, the following environment variables are injected and MYSQL_DATABASE is removed:

 CLOUDRON_MYSQL_DATABASE_PREFIX= # prefix to use to create databases